graemeniedermayer/augmented_reality_SD/README.md

 `auto1111.html` will contain the default setting.
 There are going to be a bunch of variants and we'll figure out what works best!

-#### do on iOs phone
+#### do on iOS phone
-to do. mozilla webxr mobile viewer might work for some setups (sort of doubt that depth api or camera access will work)
+Todo. mozilla webxr mobile viewer might work for some setups (sort of doubt that depth api or camera access will work)

 ### Cloud Backend
 #### google colab
-To do
+Todo.

 ## Using extensions
 Many extensions can be very helpful while using augmented reality.